Skip to main content

 • Complications

-It means that, in your story, there are obstacles that make things complicated.
+It means that, in your story, there are a number of obstacles that make things complicated.

-One example is The Day Nothing Became the Best Thing (By Gregory DuQuella MD).
+Another example is The Day Nothing Became the Best Thing (Included in Easy-to-Read Chinese Short Stories, Book 2 and written by Gregory DuQuella MD).

 In this story, the entire family wanted to impress their King.
 But one by one, they failed, until Xiao Ming who showed the King a different side of life.